JohnZavisa/jekyll-now/_posts/2018-8-9-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: Welcome to my blog!
 ---

-Welcome to my blog!
-This is a test post.
+This is a test and my first post.

 ![_config.yml]({{ site.baseurl }}/images/binary-code-computer-code-pattern-2.png)